MathAtGrace/CrossRoads-Baseball/README.md

 # CrossRoads-Baseball
+This project is still in its beginning stages.
 The current plan is to rank players and predict games.

-### Update - 2/6/2020
+## Scraping the Data

-Created repository, but we don't have anything we're ready to share yet.
+For an explanation of how we scraped the data, go [here](Markdown/ScrapingTheWebsite.Rmd)